10 Best Herbal Tinctures For Pink Eye

 chamomilla recutita tincture

-Chamomilla recutita, commonly known as German chamomile, has been traditionally used for its anti-inflammatory and antiseptic properties, making it a potential candidate for herbal tinctures used in the treatment of pink eye.
+Chamomilla recutita, commonly known as German chamomile, has been traditionally used for its anti-inflammatory and antimicrobial properties, making it a potential candidate for use in herbal tinctures for pink eye.

 4. Euphrasia officinalis